 I Don’t Want to Talk About It

 An excellent book on depression geared toward men.
 Uses the myth of Narcissus to shape a fascinating narrative.
 Does a great job emphasizing the narrative, social, familial, and generational nature of this struggle.
 Challenges the problem of constructing an exaggerated image of maleness, but does go too far in suggesting a fluidity of gender and sexuality.
+This can be a very emotionally challenging book to read as it has some dark stories.

 This series beginning with boundaries is geared toward thinking of ownership and relationality.
 How do we take responsibility for what is ours and how do we give freedom to others.
 Cloud and Townsend go a long way in clarifying confusions about emotional, physical, relational boundaries which are often blurred.
 They address issues of control, attachment, detachment, relationality, over and under-responsibility.
 This is a great book for any reader and I wish everyone in the church would read it.